 📎 Checklist

-☂️ Home country explained for Genki Explorer
+☂️ Home country explained for Genki Traveler

-Genki defines the home country as the country where you have friends and family, a place to stay without visa requirements, and access to local healthcare.
-You can choose what your home country is.
+Genki defines home country as the country where you have either citizenship or residency.
+You can not change your home country after sign up.

 🛟 Travel health insurance with Genki

-Genki Explorer
+Genki Traveler

 Have a look at what Genki Native offers.